By Frank Galati

 Rockville, MD 20851

 All our shows use Open Casting, with no roles pre-selected.
-RLT is committed to diversity, open to non- traditional casting, and will consider actors of all ethnicities.
-Actors of all ethnicities are encouraged to audition.
+RLT is committed to diversity, open to non- traditional casting, and actors of all ethnicities are encouraged to audition.

 All roles are unpaid.